"The most important issues facing America

-unborn babies annually today than the number of Jews the Nazis murdered annually
+unborn babies today than the number of Jews the Nazis murdered during WWII (see

 But pro-life issues still are not the most important issue America faces.